-For groups that just want to enjoy the scenery, a ride on the ski lifts (open year-round_ could be your ticket.
+For groups that just want to enjoy the scenery, a ride on the ski lifts (open year-round) could be your ticket.
 Those with a birding interest might consider a four-day weekend in early June for the annual Canaan Valley Birding Festival.
 If you’ve never shot sporting clays, attempted street bowling, gone geocaching, done a turtle slide tube ride or explored a mild survivalist activity, just ask the Canaan Valley Resort group sales team to make it happen.

 At the West Virginia State Wildlife Center in French Creek, many of the native animals on display have been rescued from the wild.
-It’s an easy one-mile walk on wide paved paths (perfect for showing off those new Reeboks) with each animal’s expansive enclosure high-lighted by interpretative signs.
+It’s an easy one-mile walk on wide paved paths (perfect for showing off those new Reeboks) with each animal’s expansive enclosure highlighted by interpretative signs.
 Schedule a personal, informative and often humorous tour from one of the center’s rangers.

 More West Virginia Memories

 Nighttime is the right time in the Gandy Dancer Dinner Theatre in Elkins.
 First, what’s with the name, Gandy Dancer?
 The term has an origin that’s difficult to trace.
 Two things are certain.
 The term was tied to Northern railway workers.
-Secondly, rhythm is involved whether it came from the dance-like movements that developed from carrying the “lining bar,” or African-American workers with their tradition of trying tasks to music.
+Secondly, rhythm is involved whether it came from the dance-like movements that developed from carrying the “lining bar,” or African American workers with their tradition of tying tasks to music.
 Either way, Elkins and the theater are tied to the railroad history and culture of the area.